3D Anderson localization of light in disordered systems of dielectric particles: Introduction

-In this work, we apply numerical simulations and HPC to demonstrate that AL signatures can be observed in light transmission by 3D layers of dielectric particles.
-Reaching high enough degree of spatial disorder, we observe a transition of classical diffusion characterized by the exponential time dependence of transmission $T(t)$ to AL with the $T(t)$ decay rate deviating from exponent.
-This behavior is accompanied by the reduction of transverse spreading observed in the propagation of a focused beam.
+In this work, we apply numerical simulations and high-performance computing to demonstrate that AL signatures can be observed in light transmission by 3D layers of irregular dielectric particles.
+Reaching high enough degree of spatial disorder, we obtain a transition of classical diffusion characterized by the exponential time dependence of transmission $T(t)$ to $T(t)$ deviating from an exponent and time-dependent decay rate $D(t)$ being in agreement with self-consistent theory of localization \cite{SkipetrovVanTiggelen2006} .
+This behavior is accompanied by the emergence of isolated sharp peaks in the transmission spectrum.

-We use the discontinuous Galerkin time-domain method (DGTD) \cite{HESTHAVEN2002, Grynko_chapter_2022, Grynkochapter2017, Busch_review_2011} to solve Maxwell's equations for multi-particle layers illuminated by a plane wave as well as by a focused beam.
-For a qualitative benchmark of the DGTD computations for simplified structures we utilized the \textit{CST Microwave Studio} software package, which is based on the Time Domain Finite Integration Technique (FIT) (see Supplementary material \ref{Supplement_reduced}).
+We note that the problem requires proper description of the disordered geometry of a model medium and careful accounting for the multiple scattering near-field effects, including the polarization state of the scattered near field \cite{Grynko2020, Naraghi_etal2015, Naraghi_etal2016, Astratov2007, Skipetrov2005}.
+In existing analytical solutions, simplified descriptions of the media are used (e.g., \cite{Skipetrov2005, Cherroret2008, TiggelenSkipetrov2021}) which can be insufficient if applied to the vector electromagnetic field in real 'white paint'-like 3D media.
+With full wave numerical simulations one can avoid approximations and consider pure electromagnetic scattering in a target structure with arbitrary geometry \cite{Grynko2020,Grynko_chapter_2022,GRYNKO2022Icarus, Yamilov_etal2022, Conti2008, WANG2021, Haberko2020}.